 Click on the links below to view examples of different types of memorials.
 We can help you determine what styles are allowed at your cemetery.

 Size of Memorial

 Size pertains to the overall dimensions of the monument.
 Each cemetery has its own restrictions and regulations for each lot.
 It would be best to find out what size monument is allowed in your selected lot before you go any further.
-Click the link below to view different sizes of monuments.
+We will help you determine this if you don’t have this information.

 Color/Material of Monument

-Typically granite, slate or marble are the 3 kinds of stone used for memorials.
-Of the 3, granite is the most durable, rated a 7/10 on the Moh’s scale (used to gauge hardness of substances).
-Due to marble and slate being softer and not as durable, granite is the recommended material for most memorials.
+Granite is the most durable stone used for memorials, rated a 7/10 on the Moh’s scale (used to gauge hardness of substances).
 There are many different kinds/colors of granite in the world and there are new forms of granite being discovered all the time.
 Pricing is determined by rarity, country of origin, and how easy it is to quarry quality pieces.
-Click on the link below to view some samples of different kinds of granite.
+View the colors of granite we currently offer by following the link here.

 Shape/Top of Memorial